terryc321/advent-of-code-2018/day13/README.txt

+General idea is use scheme programming language to produce an output file "output" use common lisp to make sdl interactive video window reads "output" and displays to user , can forward and backward ```the computation ``` as we have the full history of the cart movements at any time step

+Keys
+n  back one time step
+m  forward one time step

+N  back ten time steps
+M  forward ten time steps

+-  zoom out
+=  zoom in
+arrow keys move grid on screen

+Consistently getting wrong result.

+may be a timing issue

+when cart hits a corner piece , possibly should determine what direction train should face then

 visualiser shows sometimes where logic errors occur in programming

 at time step 7599 two trains are coming together , but never crash , as though they pass through